 In Kansas, if you prepare a will, you can designate who will care for your minor children and specify how your property is to be distributed.
 Some property, such as life insurance policies and retirement accounts have beneficiaries assigned to them.
 Jointly held property such as bank accounts or real estate will become the property of the joint owner in the event of your death.
 However, all other property will be distributed in accordance with Kansas law if you do not have a will in place.

-For those who wish to avoid the probate process, or have complicated estates, a trust may be a better option.
+For those who wish to avoid the probate process, have minor or young adult children, or have complicated estates, a trust may be a better option.
 To be most effective, you transfer assets into the trust during your lifetime and upon your death or disability, a successor trustee carries out the terms of the trust.
 Because a trust is not subject to probate, it is also private unlike a will which becomes public once probated.

 We understand estate planning is very personal and that every person has their own preferences which is why we customize every estate plan we work on.
-Contact Bray Law Office and set up and appointment at our Overland Park, Kansas office today and let us help you with all your estate planning needs.
+Contact Bray Law Office and set up and appointment at either our Overland Park, Kansas or Omaha, Nebraska office today and let us help you with all your estate planning needs.